Broworkers/vuash/README.md

 # Vuash

-Vuash is a simple web app that lets you share plain text through a single access link.
+Vuash is a simple web app that lets you share plain text through a single-access link.

-All encryption is done by the browser, no secret keys touch the server, and only the encrypted message is stored in the database.
+All encryption is done by the browser, no secret keys touch the server, and only the encrypted message is stored in the database until it is read.

 ## How it works